itinerantfoodie/itinerantfoodie.github.io/_drafts/mae-hong-son-loop-thailand.md

 ![From The Like View](https://images.itinerantfoodie.com/uploads/digital-nomadding-china/maehongson.jpg)
 ![The Like View](https://images.itinerantfoodie.com/uploads/mae-hong-son-loop/maehongsonnight.jpg)

 In Mae Hong Son, I stayed at a guesthouse called "The Like View", for a similar price to the previous place (private room!).
 What I enjoyed was the view of the lake both during the daytime and night.
-And it was close to a night markets.
+And it was close to a Lae Jom Gun Walking Street (แหล่จอมกั๋น).

 ### Ban Rak Thai "Love Thailand Village" หมู่บ้านรักไทย